donia-lab/MetaBGC/README.md

 3. Produce an abundance profile using the results from step2 BLASTn.

 ### Running MetaBGC-Cluster to generate BGCs
-1. Abundance profiles from the MetaBGC-Quantify module are clustered using DBSCAN clustering method with Pearson correlation distance metric and the following parameters: `.eps 2 min_samples 1.`
+1. Abundance profiles from the MetaBGC-Quantify module are clustered using DBSCAN clustering method with Pearson correlation distance metric and the following parameters: `eps .2 min_samples 1.`
 2. Each bin from DBSCAN must contain at least 50 reads or more to count as a cluster to examine.

 ## License